Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Build WebSocket client-server communication
+- [ ] Integrate WebSocket into frontend UI.
-    - [x] handle WebSocket disconnections/reconnections
+    - [ ] Implement translation layer for frontend.
+        - Can't make it work with serde.
+Bad rust enum construct.
-    - [ ] send/receive WebSocket message protocol
+    - [ ] Integrate WebSocket into current implementation.
+        - Try not to change how it is used in the UI.

 ## Todo